aws/aws-sdk-php-zf2/README.md

 ## Third-parties modules

-Here are some ZF2 modules that are built on top of the AWS SDK for PHP using this module:
+The following are some ZF2 modules that are built on top of the AWS SDK for PHP using this module:

 * [SlmQueueSqs](https://github.com/juriansluiman/SlmQueueSqs) – Module that simplifies the use of Amazon SQS